OCA/product-attribute/product_profile/README.rst

 Install **Product Profile Example** module to see a use case in action.

-Profiles are also defined as search filter and group
+Profiles are also defined as search filter and group.

 Bug Tracker
 ===========